From small, personal scanners to high-volume workhorses, learn what each category of document scanner has to offer.

 To help you find the best solutions in this category, use the following features as tell-tale signs of quality devices.

-For most enterprise needs, scanners serve as the foundation of an automation workflow that consistently, efficiently, and securely transforms physical documents into computer-readable data.
-Used everywhere from front desks to courtrooms, these devices focus on quickly capturing the document image, maximizing image quality, creating a text layer via image analysis, and passing that information to downstream software applications via robust integrations.
+In the legal and medical fields, scanners serve as the foundation of an automation workflow that consistently, efficiently, and securely transforms physical documents into computer-readable data.
+Used everywhere from front desks to courtrooms, these devices focus on quickly capturing the document image, maximizing image quality, and creating a text layer via image analysis.
+Once that's done, it can route the document to the proper storage location and pass information to downstream software applications via robust integrations.

 If this describes your device requirements, an enterprise-grade scanner might be the right fit for you.
 Read on to learn three essential qualities to look for in this type.

-• Expected daily volume: Often capable of expected daily processing volumes of around 10,000 sheets, enterprise scanners tend to be significantly more powerful than their small business counterparts.
+- Expected daily volume: Enterprise scanners tend to be significantly more powerful than their small business counterparts, capable of processing around 10,000 sheets per day.

 High-volume scanners